6 Steps to Building an Effective Online Store

 Once customers find your client’s online store, they need to have a great shopping experience.
 With thoughtful merchandising, you can help them find what they’re looking for—and discover things they didn't even know they wanted.

-When adding products to an ecommerce website, include lots of information.
-Online stores can’t replicate the experience of trying stuff on, but they can provide lots of handy details at a glance.
-Choose clear product images, write informative product descriptions, and build trust with product reviews.
+When adding products to an ecommerce website, include plenty of relevant information.
+Online stores can’t replicate the experience of trying stuff on or holding items in your hands, but they can provide lots of handy details at a glance.
+Choose clear, appealing product images, write informative product descriptions, and build trust with product reviews.
 You can even enable special features, like quick view and image zoom, to help customers make decisions faster.

 Use categories and tags to organize products, so customers can spend less time browsing and skip straight to what they want.
 Categories are great for grouping similar items, while tags are ideal for topical themes and trends.
-Both are handy to add to navigation menus, and both get indexed by search engines, so they’ll help potential customers find your client’s website.
+Both are handy to add to navigation menus and are indexed by search engines, making them a great way to help potential customers find your client’s website.

 4. Keep inventory up-to-date

 When adding products to a store, verify that the stock quantity is accurate.
-Squarespace automatically adjusts the stock level as people buy things—and Squarespace’s Point of Sale system keeps stock data consistent, whether your client sells something online or in person.
+Squarespace automatically adjusts an item’s stock level as people purchase it—and Squarespace’s point of sale system keeps stock data consistent, whether your client sells something online or in person.
 Use custom sold out labels to mark out-of-stock items, and enable inventory emails and push notifications so your client knows when stock runs low.

-Keep customers happy by offering alternatives when stuff sells out.
+Keep customers happy by offering alternatives when products sell out.
 Create waitlists for items your client plans to restock, and advertise other products—like gift cards or custom merch—in the meantime.
-You can also avoid logistical hiccups by proactively setting up shipping options, automatically collecting taxes, and creating clearer processes for canceling and refunding orders.
+You can also avoid logistical hiccups by proactively setting up shipping options like carrier-calculated shipping, automatically collecting taxes, and offering clearer processes for canceling and refunding orders.

 5. Market the store far and wide

-Even the most beautiful ecommerce websites need marketing to maximize their value.
-Whether your client wants to build awareness or maintain momentum, they need to leverage social media, email marketing, and SEO to drive customers to their online store.
+Even the most beautiful ecommerce websites need marketing to maximize their reach and value.
+Whether your client wants to build awareness or maintain momentum, they should leverage social media, email marketing, and search engine optimization (SEO) to drive customers to their online store.

 Spread the word on social media

-Social media is a great place to discover new products, so it’s a perfect marketing channel for promoting product drops and deals.
+Social media is a great place to discover new products, making it a perfect marketing channel for promoting product drops and deals.

 Create engaging email campaigns